2019 NFMC Student/Collegiate Competition

 Anthony performing at the WFMC State Convention, April 13, 2019

-Anthony is currently studying with Michael Mizrahi and has spent this year auditioning at graduate schools while working as a staff collaborative pianist for Lawrence University as well as being a teaching intern at the Lawrence Academy of Music.
+Anthony most recently studied with Michael Mizrahi while working as a staff collaborative pianist for Lawrence University as well as being a teaching intern at the Lawrence Academy of Music.

 Neil Krzeski is a piano major at Lawrence University in Appleton, Wisconsin.